TARGENE/targene-pipeline/docs/src/index.md

 </div>
 ```

+## Requirements

+The pipeline has been tested with:

+- Nextflow: 22.04
+- Singularity: 3.8

 ## Quick start for Eddie users

 If you are a University of Edinburgh researcher and have access to the Eddie cluster you may want to use the [Eddie-Template](https://github.com/TARGENE/Eddie-Template) to quickly setup your project.

 ## Getting in touch